sys/msg.h - XSI message queue structures

-The <sys/msg.h> header shall define the following constant as a message operation flag:
+The <sys/msg.h> header shall define the following symbolic constant as a message operation flag:

 - No error if big message.

-The msqid_ds structure shall contain the following members:struct ipc_perm msg_perm Operation permission structure. msgqnum_t msg_qnum Number of messages currently on queue. msglen_t msg_qbytes Maximum number of bytes allowed on queue. pid_t msg_lspid Process ID of last msgsnd (). pid_t msg_lrpid Process ID of last msgrcv (). time_t msg_stime Time of last msgsnd (). time_t msg_rtime Time of last msgrcv (). time_t msg_ctime Time of last change.
+The <sys/msg.h> header shall define the msqid_ds structure, which shall include the following members:struct ipc_perm msg_perm Operation permission structure. msgqnum_t msg_qnum Number of messages currently on queue. msglen_t msg_qbytes Maximum number of bytes allowed on queue. pid_t msg_lspid Process ID of last msgsnd (). pid_t msg_lrpid Process ID of last msgrcv (). time_t msg_stime Time of last msgsnd (). time_t msg_rtime Time of last msgrcv (). time_t msg_ctime Time of last change.

-The pid_t, time_t, key_t, size_t, and ssize_t types shall be defined as described in <sys/types.h>.
+The <sys/msg.h> header shall define the pid_t, size_t, ssize_t, and time_t types as described in <sys/types.h>.

 The following shall be declared as functions and may also be defined as macros.
 Function prototypes shall be provided.int msgctl(int, int, struct msqid_ds *); int msgget(key_t, int); ssize_t msgrcv(int, void *, size_t, long, int); int msgsnd(int, const void *, size_t, int);